JeordyR/PlexToEmby/README.md

 Tested with a server with a PlexPass user and several managed users (invited friends, not home users), not sure how it would fare in other conditions.

 The library/section names in Plex and Emby must match for this to work currently.
-The check is case-insenstivie, so "TV Shows" on Plex and "Tv Shows" on Emby would still match.
+The check is case-insensitive, so "TV Shows" on Plex and "Tv Shows" on Emby would still match.
 Any Plex libraries not matched to an Emby library will be skipped.

 ### How To Use